dotwebstack/dotwebstack-webcomponents/docs/api.md

 ## &lt;GraphContext>

-`GraphContext` is a wrapper for all graph-based components.
+`GraphContext` is a wrapper for all graph-based components, using Json-LD.

 ```jsx
 <GraphContext src={src}>